 Now that you’ve built your email list and segmented them, designed a cohesive email template, and developed a content plan, you’re now ready to send your first-ever email campaign but, before you click the send button, take a step back and ask yourself: how do I know if it’s going to be successful?

 Determining the success of your campaign goes beyond sending an optimized email.
-You also need to track and measure your email’s performance and figure out if it’s progressing towards your marketing goals or away from it.
+You also need to track and measure your email’s performance and figure out if it’s progressing toward your marketing goals or away from them.
 To do that, you need to analyze your email’s key performance indicators (KPIs)—click-through rates, open rates, and unsubscribes are some of them.

 However, first, where do you get this data?
 You don’t need an overly complicated algorithm or equation.
 When you use popular email marketing platforms, you don’t have to do all of the legwork because a performance report is available after the campaign.
 It doesn’t mean that you have to monitor, measure and interpret every bit of data that’s been presented to you.
-As a marketer or business owner, the key is determining which metrics you need to focus, interpret, and assess and use to improve your efforts.
+As a marketer or business owner, the key is determining which metrics you need to focus on, interpret, assess, and use to improve your efforts.